2018’s Best LED Lighting For Freshwater and Reef Tanks

 – It isn’t great if you want to have custom lighting (there isn’t enough color variety)

-– It spreads light evenly but it is not the brightest light on this list
+– It spreads light evenly but it is not the brightest on this list

 Aquatic Life LED EDGE Aquarium Light Fixture

-The freshwater LED fixture is 36 inches and has a lot of different colors and LEDs.
+The freshwater LED fixture is 36 inches and has a lot of different colors.
 The fixture has 6,000 White, 9,000 White and 10,000 White, Blue, Red and Blue Lunar LED lights.
 This range allows the fixture to have a 120-degree spread across the tank and creates the entire light spectrum for the coral and marine life in the tank.